Chaos Fantasy Sword Review

 Cutting- With the improved polish this edition also came with an improved edge.
 It was very ready to cut straight out of the box.
 I cut several thicknesses of plastic bottles, some cardboard boxes, and a pool noodle, then proceeded to hack up a pine 1x6.
 This is the first sword with which I have successfully cut the thick PowerAid bottles.

 I thought the first might be luck but I succeeded with two more after that.
-This version is much faster and more manoeuvrable than the older one.
-The blade sustained only superficial scuffing and the entire sword remained solid and straight even after more (half of a 30 gallon trash bag worth of bottles in one session) and harder (intentionally attacking the pine board) cutting than I have used any sword for before (See Video).
+This version is much faster and more maneuverable than the older one.
+The blade sustained only superficial scuffing and the entire sword remained solid and straight even after more (half of a 30 gallon trash bag worth of bottles in one session) and harder (intentionally attacking the pine board) cutting than I have used any sword for before

 Sharper, smaller and faster but just as durable.
-This sword finally brings a fantasy weapon to life in an affordable and entirely useable form.
+This sword finally brings a fantasy weapon to life in an affordable and entirely usable form.
 Its early design was very good for giving fantasy fans a passable beater.

 An elegant yet capable weapon for the more discerning barbarian.